-The Master and a party of 14 Carmen, partners or friends enjoyed a spectacular visit to RAF Benson on 10 May 2022.
+The Master and a party of 14 Carmen, partners and friends enjoyed a spectacular visit to RAF Benson on 10 May 2022.

 RAF Benson is home to two front-line Puma HC2 helicopter squadrons and a unit which flies a mix of Puma HC2 and Chinook HC4 helicopters.
 It is also home to the Operational Evaluation Unit of the Joint Helicopter Command as well as the National Police Air Service and the Thames Valley Air Ambulance.

-After a preliminary briefing and refreshment hosted by Squadron Leader Karl Wright (officer commanding) and Flight Officer Kieren McEntee, the group was taken on a tour of the station during which the station’s story was explained, together with its re-purposing from a World War II photo-reconnaissance base to its present use.
+After a preliminary briefing and refreshment hosted by Squadron Leader Karl Wright (Officer Commanding) and Flight Officer Kieren McEntee, the group was taken on a tour of the station during which its history was explained, together with its re-purposing from a World War II photo-reconnaissance base to its present use.